Contents - Index

 CO2 0.025543105

-However, the composition of the mixture can be changed by editing the NaturalGasInfo.txt file contained in the EES\USERLIB\EES_System folder.
+There are two substances that allow you to adjust the composition of natural gas.
+The composition of the substance Natural_Gas can be changed by editing the NaturalGasInfo.txt file contained in the EES\USERLIB\EES_System folder.
+The composition of the substance Natural_Gas2 can be set using the $Natural_Gas2 directive, as shown below:

-Natural_Gas can be used with the Combustor functions in the Component Library.
+Natural_Gas and Natural_Gas2 can be used with the Combustor functions in the Component Library.

-Air and Natural_Gas are the only substances in the EES database that do not follow the ideal gas name convention.
+Air, Natural_Gas, Natural_Gas2, the CombustionGas substances and the custom ideal gas mixtures IGMixture1 through IGMixture6 are the only substances in the EES database that do not follow the ideal gas name convention.
 All other substances are modeled as a real substance if the fluid name is spelled out, (e.g., Nitrogen) and as an ideal gas if the fluid name is chemical formula (e.g., N2).
-Air and Natural_Gase are modeled as an ideal gas mixture.

 Fluid Property Information